zixun/GodEye/Carthage/Checkouts/NetworkEye/README.md

 pod "NetworkEye"
 ```
 ### Carthage
-Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), add SwViewCapture to your Cartfile:
+Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), add NetworkEye to your Cartfile:

 ```
 github "zixun/NetworkEye"